-What are your learning How are you going to meet What How are By When / objectives? your learning objectives? evidence you going Timeframe? - will you to prove gather? your gutiler: learning?
-To acquire specialist level skills 1) Attend interstate weekend Pain Certificate of Portfolio of in the assessment, education and management of the specific course attendance evidence dominant pain mechanisms in patient's presentation: - Peripheral 2) Review lecture on classification system for the neural system Certificate of attendance Portfolio of evidence neuropathic/neuropathic pain - Peripheral sensitisation - Central sensitisation and brain plasticity Observe Specialists assess and manage patients at 2 major public hospitals Reflection on clinical practice Portfolio of evidence pusitivy 4) Review literature on testing pressure- pain, thermal pin thresholds, 2-point discrimination Prepare 1-2 page summary Present to cohort 5) Read X 2 major texts Prepare 1-2 page summary Present to cohort Case study presentation/ submission 6) Apply specialist level assessment/education/management in 10 patients over 6 months Case Study/series Achieve at least 4/5 mark in mock-exams within my cohort To acquire specialist level 1) Observe pain specialist and Reflection/ Portfolio of knowledge and understanding of the non-physiotherapeutic neurologist at a major hospital Experience evidence management (pharmacological, 2) Observe clinical psychologist's session Prepare 1-2 Present to psychological procedural) of with a chronic pain patient page cohort persistent pain problems Attend/observe a day of multi- disciplinary pain clinic, attend STEPS program summary/5x5 slide To acquire specialist level skills in the specific area of, with current best theory and 1) Attend specific lecture Certificate of attendance Portfolio of evidence management options for physiotherapeutic and medical management for these Observe Sports Physician's assess and manage a group Reflection/ Experience Portfolio of evidence disorders Review current literature on specific pathophysiology, pathoanatomy and management Prepare 1-2 page summary Present to cohort To consolidate specialist level skills in the knowledge of motor control conditions, at an 1) Observe specialists manage patients Reflection/ Experience Portfolio of evidence advanced level Attend courses to review lecture material and case presentations by specialist Reflection/ Experience Portfolio of evidence
+What are your learning How are you going to meet What How are Timeframe? objectives? your learning objectives? evidence When will objectives: your learning objectives: you going will you to prove this be gather? your completed learning?
+To acquire specialist level skills 1) Attend interstate weekend Pain Certificate of Portfolio of in the assessment, education and management of the specific course attendance evidence dominant pain mechanisms in 2) Review lecture on classification Certificate of Portfolio of patient's presentation: system for the neural system attendance evidence - Peripheral neuropathic/neuropathic pain 3) Observe Specialists assess and Reflection on Portfolio of Peripheral sensitisationCentral sensitisation and brain manage patients at 2 major public hospitals clinical practice evidence plasticity nospicais practice 4) Review literature on testing pressure- Prepare 1-2 Present to pain, thermal pin thresholds, 2-point page summary cohort discrimination 5) Read X 2 major texts Prepare 1-2 Present to , page summary cohort Case study presentation/ submission 6) Apply specialist level Case Achieve at least assessment/education/management in Study/series 4/5 mark in 10 patients over 6 months mock-exams within my cohort To acquire specialist level 1) Observe pain specialist and Reflection/ Portfolio of knowledge and understanding neurologist at a major hospital Experience evidence of the non-physiotherapeutic management (pharmacological, psychological procedural) of Observe clinical psychologist's session with a chronic pain patient Prepare 1-2 page Present to cohort persistent pain problems session with a thronic pain patient summary/5x5 COHOIT Process of the proces 3) Attend/observe a day of multi- slide disciplinary pain clinic, attend STEPS To acquire enecialist level skills program 1) Attend specific lecture Cortificate of Portfolic of To acquire specialist level skills in the specific area of, with 1) Attend specific lecture Certificate of attendance Portfolio of evidence current best theory and management options for 2) Observe Sports Physician's assess and Reflection/ Portfolio of physiotherapeutic and medical manage a group Experience evidence management for these disorders 3) Review current literature on specific Prepare 1-2 Present to GIJOTUCIJ pathophysiology, pathoanatomy and page summary cohort management .
+5 To consolidate specialist level 1) Observe specialists manage patients Reflection/ Portfolio of skills in the knowledge of motor Experience evidence control conditions, at an advanced level 2) Attend courses to review lecture Reflection/ Portfolio of davaneca ievei material and case presentations by Experience evidence specialist